Colin Daniel: Style of play

 A left-sided player, he can play as a midfielder, winger, full-back, wing-back, or forward.
 In June 2014, Daniel stated that "I'm a quick player.
 I like to defend and retain the ball."

+Personal life

+Colin Daniel married Izzy after meeting as teenagers and the couple had two sons together.
+He began working as a teaching assistant after leaving full-time professional football.